NHSDigital/mesh-sandbox/CONTRIBUTING.md

 ```

-### formatting code
+### Formatting code
-project uses:
+Project uses:
 - [black](https://pypi.org/project/black/)

-lint checks will fail if the code is not formaated correctly
+Lint checks will fail if the code is not formaated correctly

 ```shell
 # make black will run both isort and black